Home

 Gift Bows To Adorn Your Presents

-A wonderful way to decorate your gifts, the gift bow can be made with metallic or plain paper, or patterned.
+A wonderful way to decorate your gifts, the christmas origami gift bow can be made with metallic or plain paper, or patterned.
 I think they work the best with double-sided paper - with one of the sides patterned - then you can have the patterned side showing through the middle, like in the images.

 Instructions for the gift bow can be found here.

-The Flapping Bird Makes A Lovely Christmas Dove
+The Flapping Bird Makes A Lovely

 I think the traditional flapping bird looks just like a Christmas Dove, and its wonderful as the bird can flap its wings - so kids love it!
 The flapping bird is not the same model as the crane, though it looks similar.
 Textured white paper, if you have any, makes a gorgeous bird, though as it is white, you can just as easily make it with printer/office paper.
 How easy is that?!